Buying a Car in New Zealand Step 3: The Paperwork

 The Warrant Of Fitness (WOF)

-Any vehicle sold in New Zealand should have a valid Warrant of Fitness less than one month old.
+Any vehicle sold in New Zealand should have a valid Warrant of Fitness less than one-month-old.
+(Or a COF, which means Certificate of Fitness, that is used for heavy vehicles like campervans).
 A WOF is a document certifying that the car has passed the inspection of safety and road-worthiness.

 Be aware that a WOF is not a pre-purchase inspection, it is merely a compulsory check to see that the car meets the compulsory standards.